 While much is unclear about exactly which adult prisoners will benefit from this new law or when its provisions will be carried out, the text of the law states that it only applies to those convicted of “nonviolent” felony offenses.

 What felony offenses are considered “nonviolent?”
-After all, there is no California Penal Code section defining “nonviolent” offenses, as there is for “serious” offenses (Penal Code § 667.5(c)).
+After all, there is no California Penal Code section defining “nonviolent” offenses, as there is for “violent” offenses (Penal Code § 667.5(c)).
 Does this simply mean that if an offense is not listed under Penal Code § 667.5(c), it is “nonviolent” and thus eligible for Prop 57 relief?
+Santa Ana Courthouse

 The offenses listed under Penal Code § 667.5(c) include: 1) murder or voluntary manslaughter; 2) mayhem; 3) rape as defined in Penal Code § 261 or § 262; 4) sodomy; 5) oral copulation; 6) a lewd or lascivious act; 7) any felony punishable by death or life imprisonment; 8) any felony wherein defendant inflicts great bodily injury upon anyone other than an accomplice; 9) robbery; 10) arson; 11) sexual penetration; 12) attempted murder; 13) a violation of Penal Code §§ 18745, 18750 or 18755 (all dealing with bombs); 14) kidnapping; 15) assault with intent to commit a felony; 16) continuous sexual abuse of a child; 17) carjacking; 18) rape, spousal rape or sexual penetration in concert; 19) extortion; 20) threats to victims or witnesses, as defined under Penal Code § 136.1, which would be a felony under Penal Code § 186.22; 21) first degree burglary; 22) any violation of Penal Code 12022.53 (involves use of a firearm during the commission of a felony); or 23) any violation of Penal Code § 11418(b) or (c) (weapons of mass destruction).